 - Avoiding a judgment against you.

-- Stop any income tax debt from a 1099 c.
+- Stop income tax debt from a 1099 c.

 - Avoiding code violations that may cost you fines or even jail.
 As long as the property is in your name, you are responsible for maintenance and lawsuits, even from trespassers.
-Even filing bankruptcy does not automatically get the property out of your name.
+Even filing for bankruptcy does not automatically get the property out of your name.

-- Chapter 7 to delay the foreclosure, and eliminate any deficiency or tax debt
+- Chapter 7 to delay the foreclosure, and eliminate any deficiency or tax debt.

-What is foreclosure?
+What is Foreclosure?

 When the homeowner is about 60 days behind, the mortgage company will stop accepting payments.
-The bank has to follow the proper process to foreclose, which includes waiting the required periods.
-If the judge orders a sale the commissioner will advertise the property for sale for 2 weeks and then sell the property.
+Then, the bank must follow the proper process to foreclose, which includes the time period requirements.
+However, if the judge orders a sale, the commissioner will advertise the property for sale for two weeks and then sell the property.